top of page

 6. Mind

-2. Feeling - Feelings occur when a sense organ makes contact with its object.
-The sensations you experience in your body including our basic sense of liking, disliking, or being indifferent to whatever we perceive.
+Feeling occurs when a sense organ makes contact with its object.
+The sensations you experience in your body include our basic sense of liking, disliking, or being indifferent to whatever we perceive.

 1. Sight